digitalrebar/provision/doc/arch/data.rst

 With regard to the **.Param** and **.ParamExists** functions, these functions return the parameter or existence of the parameter specified by the *key* input.
 The parameters are examined from most specific to global.
-This means that the Machine object's parameters are checked first, then the global :ref:`rs_model_param`.
-The parameters on machines and the global space are free form dictionaries and default empty.
-Any key/value pair can be added and referenced.
+This means that the Machine object's profile is checked first, then the list of :ref:`rs_model_profiles` associated with the machine, and finally the global :ref:`rs_model_profiles`.
+The parameters are containered in the :ref:`rs_model_profiles`.

 The default :ref:`rs_model_template` and :ref:`rs_model_bootenv` use the following optional (unless marked with an \*) parameters.